LifeCare Health Services Home Health, Hospice

 If you are struggling with your weight, you are not alone.
 In the United States, more than 70 percent of adults are overweight or have obesity.
 Having this extra weight raises your risk for many health conditions, such as type 2 diabetes, heart disease, kidney disease, and certain cancers.

 Reaching and staying at a healthy weight can be challenging.
-But a having a healthy lifestyle, including healthy eating patterns and regular physical activity, can help you lose weight.
+But having a healthy lifestyle, including healthy eating patterns and regular physical activity, can help you lose weight.
 It can also lower your chance of developing weight-related health conditions.

 What factors affect weight and health?